How to Test for Varroa Mites

 • ½ a cup of live bees

-• 2-4 tablespoons of icing sugar
+• 2-4 teaspoons of icing sugar

 • Spray bottle filled with water